"I LOVE the Dabber's Nantwich website; it's full of all

 With continued expansion, the college has

-now outgrown the existing site and will shortly be moving to new premises in
+now outgrown the existing site and has since moved to new premises in

 l I was able to assure